About Me

 I always had an interest in our family genealogy.
 I am part of large Italian family; one of eight children.
 My parents moved out of the Chicago suburbs in 1958 and had their dream home built.
 My grandfather, who was by then a widower, moved in with us and lived in our home for the rest of his life.
 In the mid 1960’s my family converted the upstairs bedrooms into an apartment and my father’s parents moved in upstairs.
 How lucky were we kids, to have two grandfathers and one grandmother live with us?

-In 2000 my husband, daughter, sister and I spent two weeks in Italy.
+In 2000 my daughter, sister Lori and I spent two weeks in Italy.
 It was my dream to visit the town that my ancestors were born in.
 My mother thought our ancestors were from a town called L’Aquila so that is the town we toured on our vacation.
 We climbed the hills and reveled in the beauty.

 The streets of L’Aquila.
 Far left is my daughter Ashley, my sister Lori is in the middle, and I am on the right.